GulfStream G280 Mid-Size Business Jet, United States of America

 The limit load testing of the G250 was accomplished in October 2010.
 The tests were conducted on the primary structural components which included the fuselage, wing, vertical and horizontal stabilisers, the main landing gear, the nose landing gear and all control surfaces.

 The natural icing tests of the G250 were carried out in March 2011.
 The aircraft also completed various tests necessary for certification by the US FAA, Civil Aviation Authority of Israel and the EASA.
-The certifications are expected by the end of 2011 with initial deliveries planned for 2012.

-Features of the US-Israel joint manufactured GulfStream G280
+Features of the US-Israel jointly built aircraft

 The G280 features a lighted display compartment, spoilers, a rudder, ailerons, elevators, a microwave oven, wingtip taxi lights, tail logo lights and a large waste compartment.
 It is also equipped with LED reading and table lights, a precise flight pulse-lite system and a pressurised water system.